 In a 2012 study conducted by an international team of cardiologists, they found that “apparently healthy adult dogs generally have mean sleeping respiratory rates [less than] 30 breaths/min and rarely exceed this rate at any time.”

-As a result of these studies, several cardiologists are recommending that owners become familiar with their MVD-affected cavaliers’ normal resting breathing rate and effort and keep logs of their sleeping respiratory rates and report when the dogs’ rates increase to consistent rates approaching or above 30 to 40 breaths per minute.
+As a result of these studies, several cardiologists are recommending that owners become familiar with their MVD-affected cavaliers’ normal resting breathing rate and effort and keep logs of their sleeping respiratory rates, to establish a baseline rate for each dog, and report when the dogs’ rates increase to consistent rates approaching or above 30 to 40 breaths per minute.
 For example, the University of Pennsylvania’s veterinary school advises in a handout available on-line:

 “When your dog is at rest, watch their sides rise and fall as they breathe normally.
 One rise and fall cycle is equal to one breath.
 Count the number of breaths they take in 15 seconds, then multiply this number by 4 to get total breaths per minute.
 For example, if you count 8 breaths in 15 seconds, that is equal to 32 (8 x 4) breaths per minute.
 A normal dog at rest should have a respiratory rate less than 40.
 If you notice this number increasing consistently, or notice an increase in the effort it takes to breathe, contact your veterinarian.”

 The vet school at Texas A&M University also has published a handout (right) explaining how to keep track of dogs’ respiratory rates.
 Bottom Line: Ask your cavalier’s cardiologist (you do have one, don’t you?) whether and how you should monitor your dog’s respiratory rate for congestive heart failure.

 Dog food companies may be turning a grain-free corner

 Some truths about carbohydrate-laden kibbles ooze out of